PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

-title: Creating a Reproducible Workflow with CWL
+title: Creating a reproducible workflow with CWL
 subtitle: The quest to build a fully reproducible software pipeline with provenance
 author: Pjotr Prins
-date: 2019-01-21 14:00
+date: 2019-01-21 14:30
 tags: High-performance computing, Research, Reproducibility, Bioinformatics
 ---

-In the **quest** for truly reproducible workflows I set out to create an example of a reproducible workflow using GNU Guix, IPFS, and CWL.
+In the quest for truly reproducible workflows I set out to create an example of a reproducible workflow using GNU Guix, IPFS, and CWL.
 GNU Guix provides content-addressable, reproducible, and verifiable software deployment.
 IPFS provides content-addressable storage, and CWL